Tiggilyboo/website/content/blog/WAPIQ.md

 +++
 date = "2017-02-25T22:48:15+13:00"
-title = "WAPIQ: Web API Query Language" description = "Introduction to a library I've written recently in golang.
+title = "WAPIQ: Web API Query Language" description = "Introduction to a library I've written in golang.
 Explains what the project's all about, why I wrote it, and how to use it!" draft = false tags = ["Go", "API", "WAPIQ", "Parser"] topics = ["Blog"]